Gazebo Senior Living COVID-19 Protocols and Preparedness

 A quarantine / isolation policy is in place for any residents that should have to leave the building.

-Effective May 1, 2020, we will be accepting new admissions.
+Effective May 1, 2020, we began accepting new admissions.

 We are pleased to announce that we are now doing outside visits for residents and their families.

-Effective July 27, 2020 we will be offering limited in-building tours.
+Effective July 27, 2020 we began offering limited in-building tours.
 Virtual tours are always available.

 We look forward to the eventual relaxing of restrictions and a return to “normalcy”.
 What this will look like for our residents, families, and staff is still unclear.
 What we do know if that as this situation evolves, and the CDC and Dept. of Health learn more, we will continue to follow all guidelines to ensure the health, safety, and well-being of everyone in our community.